houngan/config-merger/README.md

-file-config-merger
+config-merger
 ==================

-Utility to merge config settings from multiple files in same path
+Utility to merge config settings from multiple sources